sunpy/sunpy/docs/guide/coordinates/index.rst

 The SunPy coordinate framework extends the :ref:`Astropy coordinates framework <astropy:astropy-coordinates>`.

-This page contains a short overview of how coordinates work in sunpy.
+This page contains an overview of how coordinates work in sunpy.
-For more detailed information see the following pages:
+See the following pages for detailed discussion of specific topics:

 .. toctree::
    :maxdepth: 1